lucywang720/model-surgery/README.md

 ## Main Results

 Large Language Models (LLMs) have shown great potential as AI assistants, but ensuring their safety and reliability remains a challenge.
-Current methods for aligning LLM behavior, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), are computationally expensive and can degrade model performance.
+Current methods for aligning LLM behavior, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), are computationally expensive and may degrade model performance.

 We introduce a novel approach called "model surgery" that modulates LLM behavior by directly editing a small subset of model parameters.
 Our method: